Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Quick Start Confluent Cloud Example

-Check out the [adapters.xml](examples/quickstart-confluent-cloud/adapters.xml#L22) file of the [_Quick Start Confluent Cloud_](examples/quickstart-confluent-cloud/) app, where you can find an example of authentication configuration.
+Check out the [adapters.xml](examples/quickstart-confluent-cloud/adapters.xml#L22) file of the [_Quick Start Confluent Cloud_](examples/quickstart-confluent-cloud/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.

+##### Quick Start Redpanda Cloud Example

+Check out the [adapters.xml](examples/quickstart-redpanda-cloud/adapters.xml#22) file of the [_Quick Start Redpanda Cloud_](examples/quickstart-redpanda-cloud/) app, where you can find an example of an authentication configuration that uses SASL/SCRAM.

 #### Record Evaluation